Gindeldado/Internship-UnitySim-USV/README.md

-# UnitySim - USV simulation in Unity
+# Internship: Creation of UnitySim - USV simulation in Unity
+#### Note: This repository contains only the code and documentation and has been simplified.
+It is NOT runnable in its current form.
 1. This repository can be opened as Unity project for developing purpose.<br>
 2. The simulation can be started by running the `px4_unity.sh` start-up file in the px4-firmware repository.